rock-valley/aws-third-party-access/README.md

 # AWS Third-Party Access
 Scripts for managing AWS access for vendors, contractors, and other unsavory characters.

 This library automates the creation and management of **cross-account roles** in AWS to securely grant vendors, contractors, or other third parties limited access to your account.
 The library creates roles for both **console access** and **API access**, ensuring security and compliance with AWS best practices.
+In order to ensure policies follow the principle of least privilege, this library makes use of the amazing project, [Policy Sentry](https://github.com/salesforce/policy_sentry).

 ## Features
 - **Role Management**: Create, attach policies, and delete roles with ease.